omerbsezer/Fast-Ansible/README.md

 - It runs tasks both on Linux and Windows PCs.
 - It has well-designed documentation (https://docs.ansible.com)
 - Ansible uses SSH to communicate with other nodes.
-- Ansible handles many tasks using its modules and easy to integrate for other tools/apps.
+- Ansible handles many tasks using its modules and easy to integrate for other tools/apps (e.g. [Terraform](https://www.terraform.io/)).

 ![image](https://user-images.githubusercontent.com/10358317/202701707-b160e35c-7a05-43e8-93c7-b626c8054aa9.png) (ref: medium)